Levels of Women Empowerment

 “We don’t need anybody to give us power.
 It was always ours.
 Just eliminate the roadblocks.”

 True that!
-But are there still some women on the fringes who are not aware of what they can do or create?
+But are some women on the fringes unaware of what they can do or create?
 I use the word ‘some’, because I suspect the number is more than ‘a few’.

-It is such a wide, differentiated mass out there.
+It is such a vast, differentiated mass out there.
 How does one decide who needs what?
 How does one address different segments from a common platform?

-The negative response and trolling is usually a result of not reaching the right segment.
+The negative response and trolling are usually a result of not reaching the right segment.

 Let me delineate a few levels of empowerment as I see it.

-They are not able to fight the well-established “boys’ clubs” and make a place for themselves.
+They cannot fight the well-established “boys’ clubs” and make a place for themselves.

-A popular misconception is women are too soft to take certain decisions, and may not fit the bill.
+A popular misconception is that women are too soft to make certain decisions and may not fit the bill.
 The need is to play a certain job role and deliver results.
 It is not about being an advocate of women’s rights.

-On the other hand, when they do take tough decisions, they may be criticised by the sisterhood.
+On the other hand, when they do make tough decisions, the sisterhood may criticise them.

-A level playground soon turns into a battleground between two sides fighting for more control and playing the blame game.
+A level playground soon becomes a battleground between two sides fighting for more control and playing the blame game.

-What needs to be remembered here is that individuals do have their strengths and weaknesses and accusations should not be gender-based.
-A woman CEO of a bank and her husband got embroiled in a corruption case.
-It does not mean that all women CEOs are corrupt or manipulated by male bosses or husbands.
+What must be remembered here is that individuals have their strengths and weaknesses, and accusations should not be gender-based.
+A bank CEO and her husband got embroiled in a corruption case.
+This does not mean that all women CEOs are corrupt or manipulated by male bosses or husbands.
 It is just about an individual.
 It could have been a man in her place.

-A woman’s performance will be judged on the same parameters as men, but attribution of failure to he her gender is not fair.
+A woman’s performance will be judged on the same parameters as men's, but attributing failure to her gender is unfair.
 Supporting other women is not unprofessional.
-Men have done it for a long time, and have built power centres with the club mentality.
+Men have done it for a long time and have built power centres with the club mentality.

 2. MID-LEVEL PROFESSIONAL WOMEN